CMSgov/bluebutton-site-static/_pages/developers.md

 	**Client Authentication:** Select "Send as Basic Auth header"

 6. Click Request Token.
 You should see a pop up for the MyMedicare.gov.
-Login using one of the synthetic beneficiary accounts.
+Login using one of the synthetic beneficiary accounts

 	<div class="ds-c-alert ds-c-alert--hide-icon ds-u-margin-bottom--2">
     <div class="ds-c-alert__body">
       <h3 class="ds-c-alert__heading">Synthetic Beneficiary Accounts</h3>
       <p class="ds-c-alert__text">
-			The first user is <strong>BBUser00000</strong> with password <strong>PW00000!</strong> and these sample users continue all the way to <strong>BBUser29999</strong> with password <strong>PW29999!</strong>.
+			The first user is <strong>BBUser00000</strong> with password <strong>PW00000!</strong> and these sample users continue all the way to <strong>BBUser29999</strong> with password <strong>PW29999!</strong>

 				<i>Note: the ! at the end of the password is required</i>
       </p>
     </div>
 	</div>

-7. Authorize sharing by clicking "Allow" on the authorization screen.
+7. Authorize sharing by clicking "Allow" on the authorization screen
-8. When you return to the Postman workspace you should now be able to make requests to the API using the Bearer Token that will have been placed in the Header.
+8. When you return to the Postman workspace you should now be able to make requests to the API using the Bearer Token that will have been placed in the Header
-7. Click "Send" and see the synthetic beneficiary's personal health information as a Patient FHIR Resource display under "Body" in Postman.
+7. Click "Send" and see the synthetic beneficiary's personal health information as a Patient FHIR Resource display under "Body" in Postman

 Once you have the Bearer Token you can also use Curl to make queries as follows: